rzl-app/ziggy/README.md

 ### SPAs or separate repos

 Ziggy's `route()` function is available as an NPM package, for use in JavaScript projects managed separately from their Laravel backend (i.e. without Composer or a `vendor` directory).
-You can install the NPM package with `npm install rzl-ziggy`.
+You can install the NPM package with `npm install rzl-app-ziggy`.

 To make your routes available on the frontend for this function to use, you can either run `php artisan rzl-ziggy:generate` and add the generated config file to your frontend project, or you can return Rzl Ziggy's config as JSON from an endpoint in your Laravel API (see [Retrieving Ziggy's config from an API endpoint](#retrieving-ziggys-config-from-an-api-endpoint) below for an example of how to set this up).